Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Update-AzureADSignedInUserPassword.md

 ```

 ### -NewPassword
-Specifies the new password for the current user.
+Specifies the new password for the signed-in user.

 ```yaml
 Type: SecureString